0xd3bs/mini-app-cbc-api/README.md

 ### 2. Get Prediction

 - **Endpoint**: `POST /prediction`
-- **Description**: Simulates a prediction process.
-It introduces an artificial delay of 1.5 seconds and returns one of two possible outcomes.
+- **Description**: Performs a prediction based on the latest ETH/USD market data from Coinbase.
+It uses a pre-trained XGBoost model to forecast the trend.
 - **Success Response (200 OK)**:

   A positive prediction: